ionux/ok_json/README.md

 ## AI Assistance Disclosure

 Portions of this project were developed with AI-assisted tooling.
-AI was used as an engineering support tool for tasks such as brainstorming, code review, debugging, test-cases, documentation, refactoring, etc..
+AI was used as an engineering support tool for tasks such as brainstorming, code review, debugging, test-cases, documentation, refactoring, etc...
 However, all code, tests, and documentation in this repository were reviewed and intentionally selected by me.
 AI-generated suggestions were not accepted blindly and should not be interpreted as a substitute for real human engineering judgment, verification, or validation.

 ## Contributing